Welcome to the official website of The Atlantic Senior Fours 2023.

 2. FORMAT OF PLAY

-2.1 This is a Fours Competition to include teams of 4 men, 4 ladies and mixed teams of two men and two ladies, each player playing 2 bowls.
-Each MNA can enter a maximum of two men’s teams, two ladies teams and two mixed teams with one team being guaranteed a place and the second team going on a reserve list.
-Players in the mixed teams may also have played in the men’s/ladies competitions.
+2.1 This is a Fours Competition to include teams of 4 gents, 4 ladies and mixed teams of two gents and two ladies, each player playing 2 bowls.
+Each MNA can enter a maximum of two gents teams, two ladies teams and two mixed teams with one team being guaranteed a place and the second team going on a reserve list.
+Players in the mixed teams may also have played in the gents/ladies competitions.
 Each game will be 15 ends with a time limit of 2 hours 30 mins excluding trial ends.
 Should a game be stopped due to extreme weather, the time limit will be extended by the equivalent amount of the time for the delay.

 The time limit will not apply in the finals.

-2.2 The men’s and ladies competitions will commence with sectional play with teams divided into 4 sections.
-No MNA will have two men’s’ teams or two ladies teams in the same section.
-The top two teams from each section will go forward to the knock out stage which will proceed as follows:-
+The gents and ladies competitions will commence with sectional play.
+For the gents competition there will be 2 Sections and no MNA will have two teams in the same section.
+The top 4 teams from each section will go forward to the knock out stage which will proceed as follows:-

-a) QF1 - The winner of Section 1 will play the runner-up in Section 2 (Game A);
+QF1 - The winner of Section 1 will play the 4th placed team in Section 2 (Game A);

-c) QF3 - The winner of Section 3 will play the runner-up in Section 4 (Game C);
+QF3 – The 3rd placed team in Section 1 will play the 2nd placed team in Section 2 (Game C);

-e) SF1 – The winner of Game A will play the winner of Game D;
+SF1 – The winner of Game A will play the winner of Game C;

-f) SF2 – The winner of Game B will play the winner of Game C.
+SF2 – The winner of Game B will play the winner of Game D.

 2.3 The mixed competition will be a knock out format from the outset using a random draw.